Hybrid Linked Mode allows you to link your cloud vCenter Server instance with an on-premises vCenter Single Sign-On domain.

 You have two options for configuring Hybrid Linked Mode.
 You can use only one of these options at a time.

-- You can install the Cloud Gateway Appliance and use it to link from your on-premises data center to your cloud SDDC.
+- You can install the VMware Cloud Gateway and use it to link from your on-premises data center to your cloud SDDC.
 In this case, SSO users and groups are mapped from your on-premises environment to the SDDC and you do not need to add an identity source to the SDDC LDAP domain.

 - You can link your cloud SDDC to your on-premises vCenter Server.
 In this case, you must add an identity source to the SDDC LDAP domain.